 The Ultimate Guide to Curly Hair Care

-One of the things we love most at APART is helping our clients embrace their natural curls.
-Clients often struggle to master their waves and curls, ending up with frizz and uneven curls.
-In reality, caring for curly hair isn't that difficult; it just requires following a few specific steps.
-So, let's dive right in.
+One of our favorite things to do at APART is to help our clients embrace their natural curls.
+Clients often struggle to get their waves and curls to behave, resulting in frizz and inconsistent curl patterns.
+In reality, caring for curly hair isn't that difficult—it just requires a few specific steps.
+So let's get into it.

-The best routine for curly hair starts in the shower with a co-wash or suitable shampoo, followed by a leave-in conditioner applied to very wet hair before any defining product.
-A good curly hair routine begins in the shower.
-Thicker hair types should opt for a co-wash like Evo's Heads Will Roll, which cleanses without dehydrating.
+The best curly hair routine starts in the shower with a co-wash or suitable shampoo, followed by a leave-in conditioner applied to very wet hair before any curl-defining products.
+A good curly hair routine starts in the shower.
+Thicker hair should opt for a co-wash like Evo's Heads Will Roll which cleanses without stripping.
 If you have finer, oilier hair, Spring Clean is our go-to.
-It cleanses a bit more deeply but doesn't completely strip the hair.
+It cleanses a bit deeper but still won't completely strip your hair.

-After showering, it's important NOT to immediately wrap your hair in a towel.
-Instead, use an old T-shirt or a microfiber towel to squeeze out excess water.
+Upon exiting the shower, it's important NOT to immediately wrap your hair in a towel.
+Instead, use an old T-shirt or microfiber towel to gently squeeze out excess water.
 Then, apply a leave-in product like Baby Got Bounce to moisturize.
-Gently separate your hair with your fingers or a comb and apply a curl definer like Liquid Rollers or Total Recoil.
-You can also combine the two for optimal control.
+Gently detangle your hair with your fingers or a wide-tooth comb and apply a curl definer like Liquid Rollers or Total Recoil.
+You can also cocktail the two for optimal control.

-It's important to apply curl products to very wet hair.
+It is important to apply curl products to VERY wet hair.

 There are two golden rules for curly hair.

-If you only take this away from this article,
+If you take nothing else away from this article,

-To refresh your curls between washes, spray water on flattened areas, reapply a small amount of defining product, and let air dry.
+To refresh your curls between washes, mist flattened areas with water, reapply a small amount of curl-defining product, and allow it to air dry.

-Wash your curly hair about once a week; this is the optimal frequency to avoid dryness while preventing product buildup.
+Wash your curly hair about once a week: this is the optimal frequency to prevent dryness while also warding off product buildup.

-To prevent your curls from drying out, replace your usual conditioner with a hair mask, seal in moisture with an oil or serum after your leave-in, and minimize heat.
+To prevent your curls from drying out, swap your regular conditioner for a hair mask, seal in moisture with an oil or serum after your leave-in, and minimize heat.

 1.

-Use a mask instead of conditioner.
-Mane Tamer is ideal for thick hair, and The Great Hydrator for finer hair.
+Use a mask instead of a conditioner.
+Mane Tamer is great for thick hair and The Great Hydrator is great for finer hair.

 2.